YIYIZH/MoeCo/README.md

 ![image](tmi.png)

-This repository contains a partial code release for surgical triplet recognition on CholecT45/CholecT50.
-It currently provides the cleaned model, dataset, loss, and lightweight descriptor files used by MoeCo.
+This repository contains a code release for surgical triplet recognition on CholecT45/CholecT50.

-A full artifact package, including the training entry script, GMM files, and pre-extracted feature files, will be released after paper acceptance.

 ## Repository Contents

 ```text